 Students selected for an interview will be notified of available interview dates and invited by the Office of Admissions to schedule their interview.
-A typical interview day involves participation in the following activities, which are coordinated by the Office of Admissions: an interview with two interviewers, a campus tour, an opportunity to meet with counselors from the admissions and financial aid offices, and a conversation with current Midwestern University students on or at a later date.
+A typical interview day involves participation in the following activities, which are coordinated by the Office of Admissions: an interview with two interviewers, a campus tour, an opportunity to meet with counselors from the admissions office, and a conversation with current Midwestern University students on or at a later date.

 During each interview session, the interviewer(s) question the applicant about their academic, personal, and professional aspirations and preparedness for admission to the Occupational Therapy Program, and rate(s) the prospective students on a standard evaluation form.
 These evaluations are included in applicant files provided to the Occupational Therapy Admissions Committee.
 The Occupational Therapy Admissions Committee meets approximately one to two weeks after the interviews.
 The Committee reviews the full application file for applicants who were interviewed and then formulates and submits a recommendation to the Dean for action.
 The Dean, via Office of Admissions, notifies applicants in writing of the admission action/decision.
 Applicants are extended acceptance to the program based on the aggregate qualitative and quantitative data gathered from the application, interview process, and completion of all published admissions requirements.